 On December 12, 2000, the county adopted setbacks for feedlots from houses in the agricultural district.
 The setback is a minimum 1/8 mile from a house not associated with the feedlot, and must meet a 93% annoyance free odor rating based on the OFFSET model.
 The setback is .5 mile for any churches, schools, public parks, or existing residential subdivisions.
 The 93% rating is also afforded those land uses.
 The cities are afforded a 99% OFFSET rating, with our 2 largest cities having a 1 mile setback, and our 3 smaller ones maintaining a .5 mile setback.

 The Odor From Feedlots Setback Estimation Tool (OFFSET) is a program developed at the University of Minnesota to help answer questions about odors from feedlots.
-For more detailed information visit the Manure Air and Water Quality at the University of MN Extension's Manure Management page.
+More detailed information can be found on the University of MN Extension's Manure Management page.

 As the county adopted these standards, it was important that we did not develop something that would cause our existing farms to become non-conforming, preventing them from expanding their operations should they choose to.
 At the same time we wanted to provide guidance to our produces as to appropriate sites for new construction that would minimize odors for their neighbors.
 The location restrictions apply to new feedlots.
 The odor rating applies to any new construction on any feedlot, existing or new.